Eamerlay History, Family Crest & Coats of Arms

 Early History of the Eamerlay family

 This web page shows only a small excerpt of our Eamerlay research.
-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Eamerlay History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Eamerlay History in all our PDF Extended History products and printed products wherever possible.

 Eamerlay Spelling Variations

 Eamerlay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Eamerlay have been found, including Emberley, Emerle, Emerly, Emberly, Emilly and others.

 Early Notables of the Eamerlay family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Eamerlay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Eamerlay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eamerlay family